 A holistic approach to student success

 A dozen years ago, City Year developed a research-based approach to support student and school success grounded in a belief that for children to flourish in school and in life, their holistic needs must be valued and addressed by caring adults in a nurturing school community.
-Today, our Whole School Whole Child approach provides academic and social-emotional supports to thousands of students attending more than 300 high-need public schools in 28 U.S. cities.
+Today, our Whole School, Whole Child approach provides academic and social-emotional supports to thousands of students attending 350 systemically under-resourced public schools in 29 U.S. cities.

 With our school and research partners, our organization has continued to refine and evolve the ways we support and advance student social, emotional and academic development.
 Here are three lessons we have learned along the way:

 The Aspen Institute’s National Commission on Social, Emotional, and Academic Development has emphasized that learning happens through relationships, and our approach in schools has benefitted greatly from the Search Institute’s work to elevate the importance of developmental relationships, which “help young people be and become their best selves.”
 Research demonstrates that positive, consistent relationships can provide a buffer against the effects of stress and trauma on children and promote resilience and positive outcomes.
 Relationships matter just as much for successful partnerships–whether between an AmeriCorps member and a classroom teacher; a principal and a parent; or a public school and a nonprofit organization.
 We know that relationships take time to develop and strong relationships between nonprofit partners, schools and students lead to greater collaboration and impact.

 2. Students and adults need a growth mindset